 Do not mistake it with similar XMLs created by other functions.
 For example the XML files saved from the Acquire > Capture Multipoint > Capture Automatically command window would not work.

+Stitching

-Stitching Define the stitching method:
+Define the stitching method:

-Stitch The system automatically stitches the images together to form a large image using a precise stitching algorithm (also called image registration).
+Stitch The system automatically stitches the images together to form a large image using precise stitching (Image Registration).
 If there are more channels available, select which one to use from the pull down menu.